Hudson Company Reports The Following Contribution Margin Income Statement

 Since the company sells both products in equal proportions, it needs to sell 4,000 units of Product A and 4,000 units of Product B to break even.

-This analysis helps the company understand the sales volume required to cover fixed costs and generate profit.
+This analysis helps the company understand the sales volume required to cover fixed costs and generate profit Worth keeping that in mind..

 Conclusion

-Thank you for visiting our website which covers about Hudson Company Reports The Following Contribution Margin Income Statement .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about Hudson Company Reports The Following Contribution Margin Income Statement.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!